shane-kercheval/llm-workflow/README.md

-# `llm-chain`: simple and extensible LLM chaining
+# `llm-workflow`: simple and extensible LLM workflowing

-A `chain` is an object that executes a sequence of tasks referred to as `links`.
-Each `link` is a callable that can optionally track history. **The output of one `link` serves as the input to the next `link` in the chain.** Pretty simple.
+A `workflow` is an object that executes a sequence of tasks referred to as `tasks`.
+Each `task` is a callable that can optionally track history. **The output of one `task` serves as the input to the next `task` in the workflow.** Pretty simple.

-The purpose of this library is to offer a simple pattern for developing LLM workflows (chains).
+The purpose of this library is to offer a simple pattern for developing LLM workflows (workflows).
 First, it reduces the need for users to write repetitive/boilerplate code.
-Second, by establishing a standardized interface for links (e.g. specifying how a task tracks history), a chain can serve as a means of aggregating information from all links, such as token usage, costs, and more.
-Additionally, this approach enables us to examine each step within the chain and within a specific link, making the workflow transparent and facilitating debugging and comprehension.
+Second, by establishing a standardized interface for tasks (e.g. specifying how a task tracks history), a workflow can serve as a means of aggregating information from all tasks, such as token usage, costs, and more.
+Additionally, this approach enables us to examine each step within the workflow and within a specific task, making the workflow transparent and facilitating debugging and comprehension.

 ---